verypossible/elixir-starter-kit/elixir_style_guide.md

     |> String.capitalize()
     ```

-- Follow multiline calls without a closing parenthesis, square bracket, or curly brace with an empty line, `else`, or `end`.

 - Prefer string interpolation to concatenation.
+Prefer IO lists to string interpolation.

 - Use list comprehensions over Enum functions (or recursive iterators), when possible.